 What if this is the third time you have caught Freddy in a lie?
-Now you can honestly say to Freddy that you detect he has a habit and you would like to help him with this area.
+Now you can honestly say to Freddy you detect he has a habit and you would like to help him with it.

 A superb way to help is with the Verbal Contract.
 It goes something like this: